pedroamarall/rest-builder/fedora/README.md

 	1. This is an AutoKey shortcut to open tabs that are optimized for working on many branches of Liferay.

-## Navigate the File System with the Command Line.
+## Navigate the File System with the Command Line

 1. Launch Terminator.